800-450-6118

 Work this small precaution into your daily routine and chances are you’ll never be bothered by symptoms of carpal tunnel syndrome.

-PREVENT carpal tunnel with this 60 second routine
+PREVENT carpal tunnel with this fast routine

 Every single busy dental pro can prevent the signs of carpal tunnel syndrome.
 These simple hand exercises for dental hygienists will keep your hands healthy.
 In fact, they're among the most effective of all carpal tunnel syndrome treatments.
 Do them AS PRESCRIBED.